 While Café Eccell has updated a bit (mostly by repainting the drive-through end of the restaurant and opening it as the sub-restaurant La Bodega Express, as well as making it share the roadside sign), it wasn't the one with the history behind it.
 Even the Eccell name would go away from the sign, as after being forced to close in spring 2020 during the coronavirus pandemic, the owners revealed their intention to rename it.
 Originally planned to be "The Local", it reopened July 1, 2020 as "Public & Main" with a new menu (no word on the La Bodega Express restaurant-within-a-restaurant).

 Of course, Luby's was the one with the history behind it.
 A full page ad had been taken out for its opening, describing the restaurant that didn't have waiters or waitresses.

 You'll feel good about Luby's... selection...
 Everyone likes what they get, because everyone chooses their favorites.
 Snappy fresh fruits and crisp garden salads.
 Hot and hearty entrees.
 Piping hot vegetables.
 Home baked rolls and breads.
 And the taste-temptingest selection of homemade desserts you've ever seen.

-Enjoy the pictures I took in and around the restaurant shortly after closing (and after Eccell repainted it from the whiter color it was originally), taken May 2014.
+Enjoy the pictures I took in and around the restaurant shortly after closing (and after Eccell repainted it), taken May 2014.